searxng/searxng/docs/admin/installation-scripts.rst

    For the installation procedure, use a *sudoer* login to run the scripts.
 If you install from ``root``, take into account that the scripts are creating a ``searxng`` user.
-In the installation procedure this new created user do need read access to the clone of searx, which is not the case if you clone into a folder below ``/root``!
+In the installation procedure this new created user does need read access to the cloned SearXNG repository, which is not the case if you clone it into a folder below ``/root``!

 .. sidebar:: further read